-If you are studying EAP as part of a custom group or exchange student, and your institution will be paying a portion of your tuition and/or fees, please note that it is your responsibility to be aware of which fees (such as UPass fee, Athletics and Recreation Services Fee, International Health Insurance Assessment Fee, etc.) you must pay independently.
+If you are studying EAP as part of a custom group or exchange student, and your institution will be paying a portion of your tuition and/or fees, please note that it is your responsibility to be aware of which fees (such as UPass fee, Athletics and Recreation Services fee, Placement Test fee, etc.) you must pay independently.
 Be sure to pay any fees you owe by the deadline.